Award Categories

 ➤ This special award takes its lead from the Pulitzer Prize and aims to recognise the outstanding act of public service journalism of the last year.

-➤ This category is for the best journalism covering crime, courts and the law.
-The judges are looking for work which shows journalistic skill and rigour, is revelatory and which serves the public interest [read more].
+➤ This category is aimed at specialist and trade publications.
+Specialist journalists working in other media can enter if they are not covered by one of the other categories.
+The judges are looking for work which shows journalistic skill and rigour, is revelatory and which serves the public interest.

-➤ For the journalist who has done the most to bring new information to light through interviews.
-The judges are looking for work which shows journalistic skill and rigour, is revelatory and which serves the public interest [read more].
+➤ For the journalist who has done the most over the course of the year to investigate the world of technology.
+The judges are looking for work which shows journalistic skill and rigour, is revelatory and which serves the public interest.

 The Marie Colvin Award